Bernard Ebbers, convicted of orchestrating WorldCom fraud, dead at 78

 Bernard Ebbers, who built WorldCom Inc into a telecommunications giant and was convicted in one of the largest U.S. accounting scandals, died on Sunday, his family said in a statement.
 He was 78.

-His health had been rapidly deteriorating before a federal judge granted him a compassionate release from prison in December 2019, after he had served a little over 13 years of a 25-year sentence.
+Ebbers’ health had been rapidly deteriorating before a federal judge granted him a compassionate release from prison in December, after he had served a little over 13 years of a 25-year sentence.

-“He was hospitalized multiple times in November and December, yet there was still no diagnosis or proactive treatment plan”, his son Joy Ebbers Bourne, said in the statement.
+He was surrounded by family when he died, according to the statement provided by his daughter, Joy Ebbers Bourne.

 Known as Bernie, the bearded, twice-divorced Ebbers spent nearly two decades transforming a small Mississippi company once known as Long Distance Discount Service into WorldCom through a slew of acquisitions, including the $37 billion takeover of the much larger MCI Communications in 1998.